 Hunny, yoga is a journey, it ain’t a destination so know that I’m not claiming to be somewhere – I’ve made that mistake before and fell flat on my ass because of it.
-Instead, I’d like to share my experiences and make enlightenment accessible, for anyone, whether you’re a thot, thug or yogi.
+Instead, I’d like to share my experiences and make enlightenment accessible for those that are ready, whether you’re a thot, a thug or a yogi.

-Everyone is deserving of spiritual nourishment and my hope is to cut out the privileged stereotype of wellness and make it approachable, even if you like trap music and Hennessy, (did I give myself away)?
+Everyone is deserving of spiritual nourishment and my hope is to cut out the privileged stereotype of wellness and make it approachable!

 RYT Certified Yoga Instructor via Yoga Alliance